yugurlu/yugurlu/README.md

 <h3 align="left">🌊 About Me</h3>

-<p>As a skilled software developer with a strong foundation in languages like C, C++, JavaScript, and TypeScript, along with expertise in NodeJS and NestJS, my focus is on backend development, particularly in
-API management.
-I also have hands-on experience with ReactJS for frontend development.
-My pro2ciency in multithreading enables me to create highly performant applications.
-As a currently student in 42 Istanbul, I am eager to apply my technical skills, passion for learning, strong work ethic, and attention to detail to new and challenging projects.
-I am con2dent that I would be a valuable asset to any team.</p>
+<p>I am a software developer striving to specialize in both frontend and backend technologies.
+My journey started at 42 Istanbul, where I developed projects using C and C++.

+I have worked with technologies such as React, NextJs, NestJs, .NET Core, PostgreSQL and MongoDB contributing to numerous volunteer web projects.
+Currently, I am continuously exploring new technologies and best practices in web development.</p>

 <h3 align="left">💻 Languages and Tools</h3>